 The experience of SMC Global Power, through its subsidiaries, in acting as an IPPA and its ownership of the Limay Cogeneration Plant and the AHEPP have enabled SMC Global Power to gain expertise in the Philippine power generation industry.
-With this experience, SMC Global Power believes it has a strong platform to participate in the expected future growth of the Philippine power market, through both the development of greenfield power projects and the acquisition of existing power generation capacity.
-SMC Global Power, as the project sponsor, initiated two greenfield power projects in July 2013 and October 2013 with the construction of the 2 x 150 MW Davao coal-fired power plant (the "Davao Greenfield Power Plant") and the 4 x 150 MW Limay coal-fired power plant (the "Limay Greenfield Power Plant"), respectively.
-SMC Global Power, through Mariveles Power Generation Corporation, will also construct an additional greenfield coal-fired power project in Mariveles, Bataan with an initial capacity of 4 x 150 MW.
+With this experience, SMC Global Power believes it has a strong platform to participate in the expected future growth of the Philippine power market, through both the development of greenfield power plants and the acquisition of existing power generation capacity.

+SMC Global Power, as the project sponsor, initiated two greenfield power projects in July 2013 and October 2013 with the construction of the 2 x 150 MW Davao coal-fired power plant (the "Davao Greenfield Power Plant") and the 4 x 150 MW Limay Greenfield Power Plant, respectively.
+SMC Global Power, through Mariveles Power Generation Corporation ("MPGC"), will also construct an additional greenfield coal-fired power project in Mariveles, Bataan with an initial capacity of 4 x 150 MW.
 SMC Global Power is considering the further expansion of its power portfolio of additional capacity nationwide through greenfield power projects over the next few years, depending on market demand.
-With the increased development of greenfield power projects from 2016 onwards, an increasing portion of the portfolio of SMC Global Power is expected from Company-owned and Company-operated IPPs.
-In order to continue its strategic acquisitions of existing power generation capacity, SMC Global Power intends to participate in the bidding of selected National Power Corporation of the Philippines ("NPC")-owned power generation plants that are scheduled for privatization as asset sales or under the IPPA framework.
-SMC Global Power also intends to pursue vertical integration of its power business by expanding into businesses along the power sector value chain that complement its current power generation operations.
-Such vertical integration would encompass both upstream vertical integration (integration of power generation with fuel suppliers) and downstream vertical integration (integration of power generation with distribution and supply operations).
-SMC Global Power also intends to pursue downstream vertical integration by capitalizing on changes in the Philippine regulatory structure to expand its sales of power to a broader range of customers, including retail customers.
-In August 2011, as part of the reorganization of the power-related businesses of San Miguel Corporation, SMC Global Power acquired from San Miguel Corporation a 100% equity interest in San Miguel Electric Corp. ("SMELC"), which holds a Retail Electricity Supplier ("RES") license from the ERC.
+With the increased development of greenfield power plants from 2016 onwards, an increasing portion of the portfolio of SMC Global Power is expected from Company-owned and Company-operated IPPs.
+In order to continue its strategic acquisitions of existing power generation capacity, SMC Global Power intends to participate in the bidding of selected National Power Corporation of the Philippines ("NPC")-owned power generation plants that are scheduled for privatization as asset sales or under the IPPA framework, and privately owned plants with commercial and technical profile that fit its existing portfolio of power assets.

+Furthermore, to the extent viable and allowed under prevailing industry regulations, SMC Global Power is open to opportunities for vertical integration by expanding into businesses along the power sector value chain that complement its current power generation operations.
+In particular, SMC Global Power intends to pursue downstream integration by capitalizing on changes in the Philippine regulatory structure which allow the expansion into the sale of power to a broader range of customers, including retail customers.
+In August 2011, as part of the reorganization of the power-related businesses of San Miguel Corporation, SMC Global Power acquired from San Miguel Corporation a 100% equity interest in San Miguel Electric Corp. ("SMELC"), which holds a RES license from the ERC.
 With open access and retail competition already implemented, the RES license will allow SMC Global Power, through SMELC, to enter into retail supply contracts ("RSCs") with end-users who have a choice on their supplier of electricity as may be certified by the ERC ("Contestable Customers").
-SMC Global Power, through SMEC and its subsidiaries, Bonanza Energy Resources, Inc. ("Bonanza Energy"),

-Daguma Agro-Minerals, Inc. ("Daguma Agro") and Sultan Energy Phils.
-Corp. ("Sultan Energy"), also owns coal exploration, production and development rights over approximately 17,000 hectares of land in Mindanao which may potentially serve as a source of coal fuel supply for its planned and contemplated greenfield power projects.
+SMC Global Power, through SMEC and its subsidiaries, Bonanza Energy Resources, Inc. ("Bonanza Energy"), Daguma Agro-Minerals, Inc. ("Daguma Agro") and Sultan Energy Phils.
+Corp. ("Sultan Energy"), also owns coal exploration, production and development rights over approximately 17,000 hectares of land in Mindanao which, depending on prevailing global coal prices and the related logistical costs, may be tapped to eventually serve as an additional source of coal fuel for its planned and existing greenfield power plants.